Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 ### Sorting and the index buffer

 We will be blending the Gaussians into the framebuffer.
 Firstly, sort them based on the depth (closest to the camera first).
-Popular way is to use an index buffer.
-Each Gaussian is rendered as a quad (2 triangles).
+A popular way is to use an index buffer.
+Render each Gaussian as a quad (2 triangles).
 With triangle list topology, each triangle has 3 indices.
 Total 6 indices (vertex shader invocations) per Gaussian.
-In the vertex shader we need to know both the **splat index** and **which vertex of the splat** we are working with.
+In the vertex shader, we need to know both the **splat index** and **which vertex of the splat** we are working with.
 Steps:

 1. Sort the Gaussians and write the Gaussian's index into a u32\[] buffer of size `BYTES_U32 * splatCount`.